ericwikman/cinque.xyz/docs/src/giant/visicalc.md

 ## VisiCalc 1.1

 The VisiCalc manual I have for version 1.1 was written by Van Walverton and copyright 1981, but shares much with the previous manual.
 It is for the IBM release.
-While the first manual was written for a computer with 32kb of memory, this edition requires at least 64kb of memory and works with 80 character screens in addition to 40 character.
+While the manual for the first edition was written for a computer with 32kb of memory, this edition requires at least 64kb of memory and works with 80 character screens in addition to 40 character.

-### Out of Scope

 ### Features